Rehash

 Genesis 20:2, Jasher 20:3-5

-And as Abraham was dwelling in the land of the Philistines, the servants of Abimelech, king of the Philistines, saw that Sarah was exceedingly beautiful, and they asked Abraham concerning her, and he said, “She is my sister.”
+While Abraham was living in the land of the Philistines, the servants of Abimelech, king of the Philistines, noticed how stunningly beautiful Sarah was.
+They asked Abraham about her, and he told them, “She is my sister.”

-And the servants of Abimelech went to Abimelech, saying, “A man from the land of Canaan has come to dwell in the land, and he has a sister that is exceeding fair.”
+The servants then went to Abimelech and said, “A man from the land of Canaan has come to settle here, and he has a sister who is extremely beautiful.”

 King Abimelech questions Sarah and honors Abraham